A reader asked me a great question: what do I mean by “antique” and “vintage”?

 I have a few pans that I’m not sure are Early Industrial or Golden Age.
 What do you think?

 War and post-war (1940-1960)

-My current understanding is that when World War II commenced in 1939 the copper cookware industry in France came to a virtual halt.
+My current understanding is that when World War II commenced in 1939 the copper cookware industry in France came to a halt.
 All metal resources (and men) were directed to support the Allied war effort, and then in 1940 when France was occupied by Germany, appropriated by German forces.
 While Normandy was the site of the Allied landing in D-Day, Villedieu-les-Poêles was famously spared by the quick thinking of its mayor; nevertheless, France’s economy was left in tatters and the market for copper cookware was feeble.

-According to Mauviel, copper was so scarce after the war that Armand Mauviel converted the company’s manufacturing to aluminum for a period of time to help the company survive.
+According to Mauviel, copper was so scarce after the war that Armand Mauviel converted the company’s manufacturing to aluminum for a period of time to enable the company to survive.
 But though the copper industry in Villedieu was diminished, it was not destroyed.
 In 1947, Georges Pitel converted his family’s chaudronnerie into a machine shop called Multiform to shape copper for the cookware makers in town.
 Just two years after the end of the war, Multiform’s emergence suggests to me that cookware production in Villedieu was adapting and regrouping, and Mauviel, Lecellier, Havard, and Lefèvre continued.
-But in Paris, not every chaudronnerie survived the war; Dehillerin stopped making its own copper and turned to placing its store stamp on the work of other makers.
+But in Paris, not every chaudronnerie survived the war; Dehillerin, Jacquotot, and Gaillard closed their copper workshops and turned to placing its store stamp on the work from Villedieu.

 I have a few pans that I think are from this period of time.

 The post-war recovery of the French copper industry began circa 1960 with the kindling of US interest in French cuisine, and the cookware industry responded with a wave of innovation and modernization.